-If you are successful in your claim and you are awarded damages the compensation will be made up of 2 components: general damages and special damages.
+If you are successful in your claim and you are awarded damages the compensation will be made up of 2 components.

 General damages deal with the non-financial consequences of your injury and the compensation is awarded for your pain; suffering and what lawyers call "loss of amenity" or loss of enjoyment of life.

 The level of award received in each claim is based on other similar cases previously decided at court and guidelines published to help solicitors judge the range of awards for your type of injury.